-In June 2023, The Malta Chamber presented a proposal to Customs and Commissioner for Tax Departments, drafted by an internal Working Group made up of freight forwarders, importers, postal services, and distributors, on how to optimise data flow and administrative processes related to the importation of products and the payment of duties (VAT & Excise).
+importation of products and the payment of duties (VAT & Excise).
 It delved into matters concerning increased data sharing and reuse, the National Single Window for customs-related purposes and digital tools for remote working solutions.
 Government is committed to deliver such a system through the Recovery and Resilience Funds by 2026.
 However, a solution to improve the front-end customer experience (National Import / Export System) is urgent, and The Malta Chamber expects rollout by mid-2024.
 An improved system will lead to between €2,000 and €4,000 savings per annum for economic operators due to less repetitive work involving significant man-hours and reduce the need for support from the Customs Department.
 The improvement in employee working conditions both at the Customers Department and within business operators will also contribute towards better staff retention on both sides.

+1. Summer half days ought to be eliminated.
+Businesses suffer when government departments work on a half-day schedule, especially departments like Customs.

+2. Replace the existing manifest with an arrival notification (AN), together with temporary storage (TS) and a presentation notification (PN) system.

+In April 2024, The Malta Chamber was informed that the IT systems for AN & PN will be put under testing phase within the framework of ICS2.
+The Malta Chamber was informed that Customs will undergo checks on how to input union excise tax in TS data set.

-- 1. Summer half days ought to be eliminated.
-Businesses suffer when government departments work on a half-day schedule, especially departments like Customs. - 2.
-Replace the existing manifest with an arrival notification (AN), together with temporary storage (TS) and a presentation notification (PN) system. - 3.
-Implement an interdepartmental IT platform sharing information between Customs, Commissioner for Revenue, NSO and BCRS that ensures that the one-time-only principle is truly put into practice, ensuring better enforcement and curbing tax avoidance.
-The National Competent Authority for Emissions Trading Schemes needs to be integrated too, in view of Carbon Border Adjustment Mechanism (CBAM) audits and vouchers. - 4.
-Implement a new version of ICS (Import Control System) to replace the current ICS (Import Control System) for entry summary statements. - 5.
-Implement trade facilitations for economic operators, namely the pre-lodged import declarations, streamlined declarations, self-assessment, inclusion of declarant's records and a centralised clearance. - 6.
-Implement a new Automated Import System (AIS) with a new coding scheme in accordance with the EU Customs Data Model (EUCDM) without unnecessary layers of bureaucratic requirements.
+3. Implement an interdepartmental IT platform sharing information between Customs, Commissioner for Revenue, NSO and BCRS that ensures that the one-time-only principle is truly put into practice, ensuring better enforcement and curbing tax avoidance.
+The National Competent Authority for Emissions Trading Schemes needs to be integrated too, in view of Carbon Border Adjustment Mechanism (CBAM) audits and vouchers.

+In February 2024, Commissioner for Tax Revenue announced that Customs and Commissioner for Tax merged their major revenue-earning departments into one organisation becoming the Malta Tax and Customs Administration.
+Both departments launched a three-year strategic plan to transform the administration.

+4. Implement a new version of ICS (Import Control System) to replace the current ICS (Import Control System) for entry summary statements.

+As already mentioned, The Malta Chamber was informed that the IT systems for AN & PN will be put under testing phase within the framework of ICS2.
+T2 system has not been digitised yet, something which The Malta Chamber notified Customs with since the EU deadline was February 2024 and has been missed.

+5. Implement trade facilitations for economic operators, namely the pre-lodged import declarations, streamlined declarations, self-assessment, inclusion of declarant's records and a centralised clearance.

+6. Implement a new Automated Import System (AIS) with a new coding scheme in accordance with the EU Customs Data Model (EUCDM) without unnecessary layers of bureaucratic requirements.